AllenNeuralDynamics/openscope-community-predictive-processing/docs/experiments/allen_institute/ecephys/allen_institute_820454_2025-11-7.md

     - 0:46 minor eye foam in corner, clears up but is a bit squinty afterwards
     - Mouse walked more than previously!

+## Data Access

+- **DANDI Repository**: The data from this experiment has been uploaded to the DANDI Archive and is available at: [DANDI:001637/sub-820454](https://dandiarchive.org/dandiset/001637/draft/files?location=sub-820454&page=1)

+- **Data Format**: Data is stored in Neurodata Without Borders (NWB) format.

+- **Analysis Code**: To explore the structure of the NWB file and validate its contents, you can use the [intro_to_ephys_nwbs](https://github.com/AllenNeuralDynamics/openscope-community-predictive-processing/blob/main/docs/notebooks/intro_to_ephys_nwbs.ipynb) script in our repository.

 <!-- DISCUSSION_LINK_START -->
 <div class="discussion-link">
     <hr>